 A study of the age characteristics, motivational principles, learning methods, and curriculum for teaching the Bible to children from birth through age five.
 This course is normally offered in the fall semester.
 Same as BIBL-2122.

 2222 TEACHING THE BIBLE TO ELEMENTARY CHILDREN

 A study of the age characteristics, motivational principles, learning methods, and curriculum for teaching the Bible to children in Grades 1-6.
-This course is normally offered in the fall and spring semesters.
+This course is normally offered in the spring semester.